Azure-Samples/app-service-a2a-travel-agent/README.md

 ### Authentication

-This application uses **API key authentication** for Azure OpenAI instead of managed identity for simplified deployment and configuration.
+This application uses **managed identity authentication** for Azure OpenAI when deployed to Azure, providing enhanced security without the need to manage API keys.

+**Authentication Methods**:
+- **Azure Deployment**: Uses system-assigned managed identity with automatic role assignment to "Cognitive Services OpenAI User"
+- **Local Development**:
+  - Option 1: Use Azure CLI credentials (`az login`) for keyless authentication
+  - Option 2: Set `AZURE_OPENAI_API_KEY` in your local `.env` file for traditional API key authentication

 **For Azure OpenAI**:
-- Set `AZURE_OPENAI_API_KEY` in your environment variables
 - Ensure your Azure OpenAI resource has the `gpt-4.1-mini` model deployed
 - API version `2025-01-01-preview` is recommended for latest features
+- The deployment automatically configures the necessary role assignments

 ### Switching Between OpenAI Services